mmfuente95/mmfuente95.github.io/README.md

 ## Independent Consulting Projects

-### 🌟 Data Scraping: Scraped Meteorological Data for Peruvian Central Bank
+### 🌟 Data Scraping: Meteorological Data for Peruvian Central Bank

 Banco de la Reserva del Peru (The Peruvian Central Bank) needed to gain access to Meteorological Data from SENHAMI (Servicio Nacional de Meteorología e Hidrología del Perú).
 During this project I set up scrapers using Selenium to scrape this data from the site's micro-application into a single data repository which was then shared with the team at the Central Bank.
 To conclude this project I presented my findings and gave a brief explanation of the methods used.